sslash/sslash.github.io/_posts/2014-09-25-Working Title That Has Got Something To Do With Gardr, Ads, HTML5 and JS.md

 yo webapp
 grunt serve
 ```
-In app/index.html: remove all the HTML inside the body tag (but not the scripts).
+In app/index.html: remove all the HTML inside the body tag.
 Then add this:
 ```html
 <div class="container">
 	<div class="header">